SDU-eScience/UCloud/infrastructure/ElasticDoc.md

 possible to handle large amount of updates and searches.
 Should there be any need for it, an additional files index can be created and work alongside the original files index without any notable efficiency decrease.
-Since the correctness of this index is of high importance and that there is a risk of storage events being lost in transit we also do security scans of the system to ensure that the storage system and the metadata is in sync.
+Since the correctness of this index is of high importance and that there is a risk of storage events being lost in transit we also do scans of the system to ensure that the storage system and the metadata is in sync.
 ###Applications
 When a applications is created name, version, title and tags are also created in the application index of our metadata Elasticsearch cluster.
 This information is used to enable advanced search of applications in an efficient manner.